W6EC 261 / EU Regulation

 01We Know Wizz Air

 Wizz Air operates over 800 routes across 45+ countries, with a fleet of 200+ Airbus A320/A321 aircraft.
-Their ultra-low-cost model means extremely high aircraft utilisation (average 12+ hours per day) and tight turnarounds — contributing to delay rates of 12–15% on peak summer routes.
+Their ultra-low-cost model means extremely high aircraft utilisation (average 12+ hours per day) and tight turnarounds — contributing to elevated delay rates on peak summer routes.
 Wizz Air UK (a subsidiary) operates UK-departing flights under UK261, while the parent company operates under EC261.

 Our Success Rate